Aintree Racecourse Betting Guide

-Old Roan Chase Day takes place in October and The Becher Handicap Chase staged in December over the national fences is usually a good pointer and prep for Grand National contenders.
+Old Roan Chase Day takes place in October, the Grand Sefton in November and the Becher Chase is staged in December over the national fences is usually a good pointer and prep for Grand National contenders.

 TV Channel: Racing TV & ITV (Grand National Meeting)